kouakouna/Power-BI-Project-Bank-Loan-Analysis-/README.md

 4.Employee Length Analysis (Bar Chart): How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications.
 5.Loan Purpose Breakdown (Bar Chart): Will provide a visual breakdown of loan metrics based on the stated purposes of loans, aiding in the understanding of the primary reasons borrowers seek financing.
 6.Home Ownership Analysis (Tree Map): For a hierarchical view of how home ownership impacts loan applications and disbursements.

+### Dashboard 2: Datails
+GRID
+Need for a comprehensive 'Details Dashboard' that provides a consolidated view of all the essential information within our loan data.
+This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information efficiently.

 # Data source
 The dataset used for this analysis is the "Bank_loan_Data.csv" file.